DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 row | [TableRow](#table-row) | Specifies a table row
 column | [TableColumn](#table-column) | Specifies a table column
-style? | Object | Specifies cell styles
+style? | Object | Specifies cell styles colspan? | number | Specifies the number of columns the cell spans

 ### <a name="table-cell-args"></a>TableCellArgs